 - PCF monitoring: Collects metrics emitted by all components of PCF

 - IaaS-level monitoring: Collects metrics from CPU, memory usage, IO, network, VM states, and more, regardless of the underlying infrastructure

-- Third-party services monitoring: Provides the ability to collect metrics from MySQL, PostgreSQL, Redis, and RabbitMQ
+- Third-party services monitoring: Provides the ability to collect metrics from MySQL, PostgreSQL, Redis, RabbitMQ, and more

 - Application monitoring: Gathers standard metrics (CPU, memory, or disk usage), arbitrary metrics (gauges, counters, timings, sets), and HTTP-specific metrics (requests per second, status codes, error rates, and more)

 - SSO and multi-tenancy: Uses the Cloud Foundry UAA service to control access to apps and resources based on user roles and rights within the platform.
 Multi-tenancy is implemented according to Cloud Foundry UAA roles.
 Dedicated shares of the solution are deployed to different spaces to collect metrics from the apps and services running within.

 - Alerts: Can be defined for each dashboard panel, and allow users to get immediate notifications though email, Slack, and other notification channels.